-The international tax team in Magnus Legal holds extensive knowledge of Norwegian taxation for both companies and individuals.
-We regularly assist foreign companies in establishing a business structure in Norway, and offer an assessment of the tax liability for both the companies and their employees.
+The international tax team at Magnus Legal hold extensive knowledge of Norwegian taxation for both companies and individuals.
+We regularly assist foreign companies in establishing a business structure in Norway.
+We offer an assessment of the tax liability for both the company and its employees.
 Furthermore, we assist in the proper filing of tax returns and address the unique complexities that may arise.

 Norwegian companies are subject to corporate income tax, employer’s social security contribution and value added tax.
-Norwegian companies are generally taxed based on their worldwide income.
+In general, Norwegian companies are taxed based on their worldwide income.

 Companies that are resident abroad are only subject to tax on their economic activities in Norway.
 All business activities in Norway or managed from Norway are generally subject to Norwegian tax, unless otherwise provided for in an applicable tax treaty.
-Having an assessment of whether the business activities in Norway will be taxable in Norway, is an important part of the preparatory work prior to setting up the business.
-To the extent, a foreign company’s business is taxable in Norway, the activities will, normally, be subject to the same tax principles and tax rates as Norwegian companies.
+Prior to setting up a business in Norway, it is important to get an assessment of whether or not the business activities in Norway will be taxable to Norway.
+To this extent, if a foreign company’s business is taxable in Norway, the activities will normally be subject to the same tax principles and tax rates as Norwegian companies.

 Furthermore, your company is obligated to report wages and other remuneration paid to the employees for work performed in Norway.
 These obligations apply irrespective of whether or not the employer or employees are tax-liable in Norway.

 You have to complete and enclose the forms "Information for tax purpose" and "Power of attorney" using our ordering page.
 If you have any additional information that may affect your Norwegian tax assessment, please use the "notes" box to clarify.

 When your tax return is completed and submitted, we will send you a copy of the documents accompanied by a drafted tax calculation.
 If you have any questions regarding the tax return and/or the information given, please do not hesitate to contact us.
 The deadline for submitting tax returns for 2018 is 30 April, 2019.
 We appreciate receiving all documents well ahead of this deadline.